 Copernicus Master in Digital Earth – CDE

-Erasmus Mundus Joint Master Degree (EMJMD) Programme, co-funded under the Erasmus+ Programme for the period October 1, 2018 – September 30, 2024.
+Erasmus Mundus Joint Master Degree (EMJMD) Programme, with the support of the Erasmus+ Programme for the period October 1, 2018 – September 30, 2024.

 The joint Master of Science study programme will start in the academic year 2019/2020.
 MSc students start their programme at the University of Salzburg, Department of Geoinformatics for the first two semesters, before continuing towards developing a special flavor at one of the partner universities, while still following a common curriculum.
 Student cohorts will meet each semester for joint Intensive Short Programmes (Summer Schools), Field Trips and the annual GI_Forum Conference.
 Students may move to another mobility partner in the final semester.
 The Study Programme consists of a compulsory internship, at any organization or at an associated industry partner.